alcharra/product-info-scraper/README.md

    ```

 2. When prompted, choose the action `add` to add new products.
-3. Enter the category for the products (Kitchen, Living Room, Bedroom, Bathroom, Extra).
+3. Enter the number corresponding to the category for the products:
+   - 1. Kitchen
+   - 2. Living Room
+   - 3. Bedroom
+   - 4. Bathroom
+   - 5. Extra
 4. Enter the product URLs one by one.
 Type `exit` to stop adding products.

 #### Exporting Data